moon004/Go-deezer-downloader/README.md

-## Golang Premium Deezer Downloader
+## Golang Premium Deezer music Downloader
 Download songs from Deezer in mp3 format.
 Any request of improvement are welcomed, just file a new issue~

 ## Usage